About The Baxter Center

 Elevating Educators

-The Baxter Center is best known for its innovative professional learning opportunities for Chicago-area educators.
-From our foundational programming like the Baxter Symposium and the our Workshop Series and Baxter Box Loaner Program to our expanding work with teacher leaders and providing research experiences, we support a variety of programs to engage new teachers and inspire long-time participants with cutting-edge science that can shape the next generation of innovators.
+The BCSE is best known for its innovative professional learning opportunities for Chicago-area educators.
+From our foundational programming like the Baxter Symposium, Workshop Series, and Baxter Box Loaner Program, to our expanding work with teacher leaders and providing research experiences, we support a variety of programs to engage new teachers and inspire long-time participants with cutting-edge science that can shape the next generation of innovators.

 Engaging Students

-The Baxter Center strives to provide students, particularly those from under-resourced schools and communities, with opportunities to engage in a range of experiences that help them see themselves as future STEM and manufacturing professionals.
-We design each experience with an eye towards empowering the youth we serve with strong STEM identities.
+The BCSE strives to provide students, particularly those from underserved schools and communities, with opportunities to engage in a range of experiences that help them see themselves as future STEM and manufacturing professionals.

 Supporting Schools and Districts